Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 25 Januari 2026 23.37.06 UTC
+- WIB: Senin, 26 Januari 2026 00.28.25 UTC
-- WITA: Senin, 26 Januari 2026 00.37.06 UTC
+- WITA: Senin, 26 Januari 2026 01.28.25 UTC
-- WIT: Senin, 26 Januari 2026 01.37.06 UTC
+- WIT: Senin, 26 Januari 2026 02.28.25 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: nature
+Kategori: friendship